What Is LiFi?

 Though light transmits data faster than radio waves, it has a much shorter range.
 To work, devices must be in contact with a LiFi-connected light, which only allows about 10 meters of coverage compared to WiFi’s 32 meters, according to LiFi.co

-Lighting Interference
+LiFi Is Susceptible to Lighting Interference

 While there may not be as much signal interference from other data transmissions, natural light peeking through a window and any other bright, ambient lighting in a room may actually interfere with LiFi frequencies.
 This collision may scatter LiFi-carrying photons, reducing the strength of a signal.
 Even so, LiFi sensors are primarily focused on the modulations of incoming and outgoing light sources, so any constant stream is likely to be ignored or managed by optical filters, Haas explained in his demonstration.

 At the moment, there are only so many devices outfitted with built-in LiFi capabilities.
-In the meantime, existing tech can connect with LiFi systems via plug-and-play solutions, like USB dongle attachments and antennas that connect via baseband chips
+In the meantime, existing tech can connect with LiFi systems via plug-and-play solutions, like USB dongle attachments and antennas that connect via baseband chips.

 Related Reading6G: What Is It?
 When Can We Expect It?